-Why You Should Create A Happy Space?
+Why You Should Create A Happy Hygge Space?

 How to Choose Your Room

 First and foremost, you will want to pick a room that offers privacy.
-If your family congregates in the kitchen, this probably isn’t the best place for a private retreat.
+If your family is always in the kitchen, this probably isn’t the best place for a private retreat.
 It’s also good if the spot offers quiet and calming surroundings.
-You can always clear out the physical clutter, but if you hate the carpet or the wall color, you may wish to go with some other space.
+You can always clear out the physical clutter, but if you hate the carpet or the wall color, you may want to go with some other space.

 Of course some of us don’t always have an extra room.
 In this case, use what you have and create a space you love by adding decor, re-painting and putting up pictures, candles and music!
-You can create a place to escape even with limited space.

-Finally, be sure to add touches that are special and meaningful to you and your sensibilities.
-Perhaps a nice desk and chair are something that is important to you so that you can do your writing.
+Finally, be sure to add some special personal touches.
+Maybe a nice little desk and chair are something that is important to you so that you can do your writing.
 If you’re a tea lover, you could set up a cart with a hot plate and assortment of fine teas on hand.
 Add some decorative mirrors, photos and plants to your space!
 The possibilities really are endless.

 Creating your own happy space can provide you with more than an escape.
 It can give you the peace of mind, leading you to be refreshed and renewed to face each day.

 It’s possible to be happier at home when you focus on what makes you happy.
 Everyone should have a small space to relax and de-stress!